jpw1991/chebs-necromancy/README.md

 	+ [**Spirit Pylon**](https://github.com/jpw1991/chebs-necromancy/wiki/piece_spiritpylon): Spawns spirits to defend your base.
 	+ [**Farming Pylon**](https://github.com/jpw1991/chebs-necromancy/wiki/FarmingPylon): Automatically harvests your crops.
 Combine with **Seed Totem** ([Nexus](https://www.nexusmods.com/valheim/mods/876), [Thunderstore](https://valheim.thunderstore.io/package/MathiasDecrock/SeedTotem/)) to then automatically replant those seeds for an automated base.
 	+ [**Repair Pylon**](https://github.com/jpw1991/chebs-necromancy/wiki/RepairPylon): Consumes resin to repair your structures.
+	+ [**Treasure Pylon**](https://github.com/jpw1991/chebs-necromancy/wiki/TreasurePylon): Organizes your chests in a rather chaotic way.
+By default only works on the basic wooden boxes but can be told to sort other things too via config.
+The idea is that Neckros haul all this stuff back, then the Treasure Pylon organizes it.

 ### Config